2020 United States House of Representatives elections in Florida: District 25

 The 25th district is located in South Florida and stretches into parts of Southwest Florida and the Florida Heartland, and includes all of Hendry County, as well as parts of Miami-Dade and Collier counties.
 The district includes the cities of Hialeah, Doral, and Clewiston.
-Republican Mario Díaz-Balart, who has represented the district since 2003, was re-elected with 60% of the vote in 2018.
+Republican Mario Díaz-Balart, who had represented the district since 2003, was re-elected with 60% of the vote in 2018.